ChenyangQiQi/FateZero/README.md

 succinct, our method is the first one to show the ability of zero-shot text-driven video style and local attribute editing from the trained text-to-image model.
-We also have a better zero-shot shape-aware editing ability based on the text-tovideo model.
+We also have a better zero-shot shape-aware editing ability based on the text-to-video model.
 Extensive experiments demonstrate our superior temporal consistency and editing capability than previous works.
 </details>

 ## Changelog
+- 2023.03.31 Refine hugging face demo

-- 2023.03.27 Excited to Release [`Hugging face demo`](https://huggingface.co/spaces/chenyangqi/FateZero)! (refinement is in progress) Enjoy the fun of zero-shot video-editing freely!
+- 2023.03.27 Excited to Release [`Hugging face demo`](https://huggingface.co/spaces/chenyangqi/FateZero)! (refinement is in progress) Enjoy the fun of zero-shot video editing freely!
 - 2023.03.27 Release [`attribute editing config`](config/attribute) and
   <!-- [`data`](https://hkustconnect-my.sharepoint.com/:u:/g/personal/cqiaa_connect_ust_hk/Ee7J2IzZuaVGkefh-ZRp1GwB7RCUYU7MVJCKqeNWmOIpfg?e=dcOwb7) -->
   [`data`](https://github.com/ChenyangQiQi/FateZero/releases/download/v0.0.1/attribute.zip) used in the paper.